What Should Landlords Do Before They Enter Into A Lease With A Tenant

 Any landlord who is planning on renting property would be wise to take photographs of the property just before it is rented.
 In many instances, tenants cause excessive damage during their tenancy that is above and beyond normal wear and tear.
 Under Connecticut law, a landlord is permitted to charge the tenant for excessive property damage of this nature.
 By taking photographs directly before the property is rented, a landlord can effectively preserve the record in the event that the tenant causes damage to the property during the lease period.
 Should the landlord be forced to go to court to collect property damages, photographs can be very compelling evidence, particularly when the landlord has also taken photos after the tenant leaves the property.
 The landlord should always be careful to label the photographs by date and store them in a safe place so as to preserve their integrity.

-The landlord should also conduct a walkthrough of the premises with the prospective tenant.
+The landlord should also conduct a walkthrough of the premises with the prospective tenant, this walkthrough should take place before the tenant signs the lease.
 Walkthroughs give the parties an opportunity to make sure that the property is in a habitable and safe condition before the rental begins.
 If any defects are found during the walkthrough, the landlord can fix them before the tenant occupies the property.

 Landlords should also note that it is always helpful to memorialize the fact the property is in a habitable condition.
 This can not only be accomplished by taking photographs, but it can be done by completing a checklist during the walkthrough itself.
 As each room of the property is toured, the landlord and the tenant can check off that the areas are in a suitable condition.
 Once the checklist is completed, the landlord and the tenant should date it, sign it and initial each page.
 The landlord should keep a copy of it in his or her files and give a copy of it to the tenant.
 The checklist can ultimately be valuable evidence if the landlord has to try to collect property damages from the tenant in the future.